Letter containing white powder sent to Donald Trump Jr.'s home

 Trump Jr. opened the letter, which also contained a death threat, in his home office, and emergency responders wearing hazmat suits responded.

-Jupiter police said the investigation is being handled by the Palm Beach Sheriff’s Office, which said it was working with the Secret Service but didn’t have any further details.
+Jupiter police said the investigation is being handled by the Palm Beach Sheriff’s Office, which said it was working with the U.S. Secret Service but didn’t have any further details.
+The Secret Service declined to comment.

 Trump Jr. is one of his father’s top campaign surrogates, frequently headlining events and appearing in interviews on his behalf.